cknitin/SQL-Important-Questions/README.md

 So, normally you would use the scope_identity() function.

+#### Some more

+Let's create unique index on newspaper table

+CREATE UNIQUE INDEX UNQ_Name ON Newspaper(Name)

+Try to insert duplicate value

+	INSERT INTO Newspaper VALUES ('The Hindustan')

+Result

+	Msg 2601, Level 14, State 1, Line 47
+	Cannot insert duplicate key row in object 'dbo.NewsPaper' with unique index 'UNQ_Name'.
+	The duplicate key value is (The Hindustan).
+	The statement has been terminated.

+Again execute the

+	SELECT @@IDENTITY As [@@IDENTITY]
+	GO
+	SELECT SCOPE_IDENTITY() As [SCOPE_IDENTITY]
+	GO
+	SELECT IDENT_CURRENT('Newspaper') [IDENT_SELECT]

+Result

+	@@IDENTITY
+	NULL

+	SCOPE_IDENTITY
+	3

+	IDENT_SELECT
+	4

 # 6. How do you determine the maximum nested-level of Stored Procedure ?